Family Law Document Library

 Financial Disclosures:

 You will also need to exchange financial disclosures.
-You make the disclosures by filling out an Income and Expense Declaration, Schedule of Assets and Debts, and Declaration of Disclosure.
+You make the disclosures by filling out an Income and Expense Declaration, Schedule of Assets and Debts (or Property Declarations), and Declaration of Disclosure.
 This can be a time-consuming and frustrating step, especially because this is where you begin to identify what is community property and your separate property.
 It may also mean searching for supporting documents that you haven’t thought about in years!

 The Declaration of Disclosure must be included when you serve your preliminary and final declarations of disclosure.
 You do not file this with the court, but you do complete it and serve it on the other party.